 - Banana Chocolate Chip Muffins

 Step 1.
-Allow bread to cool completely; slice the bread into pieces as desired.
+Allow the bread to cool completely; slice the bread into pieces as desired.

 Step 2.
-Wrap the entire loaf in plastic wrap and place in a freezer-safe bag for storage.
+Wrap the entire loaf in plastic wrap for an extra layer of protection and place it in a freezer-safe bag for storage.

 - Zucchini Bread with Carrots and Apples